 Budgeting can be overwhelming at first but it doesn’t have to be if you plan it out correctly.
 No matter what your situation or money mistakes are, or were, a budget is necessary.
-I don’t care if you don’t think you make enough money or have too many bills and not enough money to budget, you need one.
 I typically equate this to a business that has a yearly budget so they know what they can and can’t do with the company money.
-How on earth is a company supposed to sustain themselves if they have no budget?
+How is a company supposed to sustain themselves if they have no budget?
 That’s right; they probably would go bankrupt or close shop.
-Your budget is just as important as a business.
+Your household budget is just as important as a business.

 One of the first steps I talk about in my budgeting series is simply “gathering all the information”.
-You can’t sit in front of an empty budget spreadsheet or however you will be budgeting (some like the paper pencil method) with no numbers.
+You can’t sit in front of an empty budget spreadsheet with no numbers.
 You need to get all the numbers from your bank accounts, credit cards, lines of credits, bills, whoever you owe, how much you owe, interest rates, due dates, etc. It’s like getting ready to bake a cake.
 If you don’t have all the ingredients for your recipe how will your cake grow?
 It won’t.
 It will sink because all the ingredients (in this case the numbers) are not available.

 What is Net and Gross Income?

-Net Income in simple terms is the amount of money that you get after all your taxes are paid.
+Net Income in simple terms, is the amount of money that you get after all your taxes are paid.
 So for those that get direct deposit from your employer that is your net.
-If you are self employed or no taxes are taken off that is NOT your Net Income that is your Gross Income.
-Don’t get the 2 mixed up or think of it as a fishing Net, what you bring home is what you net.
+If you are self employed or no taxes are taken off that is NOT your Net Income, that is your Gross Income.

 You can read in more detail each step of our budget and why we did what we did.
 The budget spreadsheet I designed for our family changed numerous times over the course of the year.
 A budget will always change and so should yours.
 You should never just set it and forget it.
 We are in the process of finalizing and testing our budget spreadsheet so we can post it on the blog for those that want to check it out.

 There are a myriad of free budget spreadsheets and free budget programs to track expenses on the internet if you do a Google search.
-I’m not selling anything here so you need to pick what works for you although I have created a host of free downloadable money saving tools that we use and may help you.
-If you want to have a binder with pages so you can manually track your budget and expenses, then do it.
-As long as you know exactly what is going in and out is what’s important.
+This free printable monthly budget form may help you.
+If you want to have a budget binder so you can manually track your budget and expenses, then do it.
+As long as you know exactly what is going in and what is going out.
 Some people chose to use a cash system and put it in envelopes or jars.
-If that’s what it will take to motivate you to start budgeting than do it.
+If that’s what it will take to motivate you to start budgeting, then do it.
 You will see over time how easy it becomes and you will continue to challenge yourself further each month.
 We no longer carry cash we use credit cards for rewards.
 I don’t recommend this unless you are at a stage where you can pay your credit card in full every month.

 - Step 1 – Gather all the information – As mentioned above, the first step in designing a budget is to gather all the information.
 You will need to get all the numbers from your bank accounts, credit cards, lines of credits, bills, whoever you owe, how much you owe, interest rates, due dates, etc.

 - Step 2 – Categories – Every person/family is different so you need to decide what categories will suit your budget.
-You may need daycare so that would be a category.
+You may need daycare while another family does not, for example.

 - Step 3 – Tracking Receipts – This is so important and I can’t stress that enough if you want to know where you are spending your hard earned dollars.
 Have a plan in place so you save your receipts and input them into your tracking spreadsheet.